mlflow/mlflow/docs/source/python_api/mlflow.openai.messages.rst

 No ``messages``
 ---------------

 The ``messages`` argument is optional and can be omitted.
-The provided prediction input will be sent to the OpenAI chat completion API as-is with ``role = user``.
+If omitted, the prediction input will be sent to the OpenAI chat completion API as-is with ``role = user``.

 .. code-block:: python